sacredSatan/trenchess/README.md

 ### Portal

 This works more like a tunnel, you pick squares to be the openings and any piece able to move to such squares can come out from any of the other openings.
+Only condition is that pawns can't reach the opposite backrank through portals, it's an invalid move.

 ![portal in action](https://github.com/user-attachments/assets/70b900bc-63e3-49b1-b75d-767b879fd1a8)